vagebnd/runtype/docs/usage/converting-entities-into-typescript.md

 # Converters

-Converters are responsible for converting a given entity into a Typescript type.
+Runtype Converters are responsible for converting a given entity into a Typescript interface.

 RunType ships with 3 converters:
 - `DefaultConverter` (which is used for all entities that don't have a specific converter)